 When working on mission-critical systems, a minor data error can have a major negative impact on the design of the software or product, the decision-making process, and customer retention.
 A simple error impacts all domains of the engineering lifecycle from design, requirements management, test management, etc. Sorting through all the data collected and syncing it with existing tooling while trying to maintain data integrity and data quality can be a tedious process.

 To our great credit, both tools and engineering processes have changed - opening new ways to perform complete tool interoperability and data access across the engineering domains.
-Tools are now shared repositories and processes are now more agile and dynamic.
-This means the idea of interoperability can no longer be founded on the ability to exchange the information, but rather present dynamic information, files and folders as it is available by linking data and not synchronizing it.
+Tools are now shared repositories and processes are more agile and dynamic.
+This means the idea of interoperability can no longer be founded on the ability to exchange information, but rather present dynamic information, files, and folders as it is available by linking data and not synchronizing it.

 Synchronizing vs Linking: what’s the difference?